MockingbirdME/game_md/magic/arcane_powers.md

 * Affect Mass - touch, matter, all mages
     * (1+) - target one item of up to 10X pounds or one object of up to X cubic meters and increase or decrease its mass by X% for X rounds.
 Additional successes may be spent to double the mass or volume of the target or increase the mass change by an additional X%.
 A weapon's damage is reduced by one for every 25% its mass is reduced and attacks made with it gain one penalty die for every 25% by which its mass is increased.
 Armor's reflex value is increased or decreased by one for every 25% its mass is changed.
 * Arcane Armor - short, fortification, all mages
-    * Natural Armor (3+) - target character gains an armor value of X, plus one for each additional success spent.
+    * Natural Armor (3+) - target character gains an armor value of X, plus one for each additional success spent for X rounds.
 If the target already has natural armor this effect replaces it, if it's APV is greater, or increases the natural value by 1.
-    * Hardened Armor (3) - target item of armor or natural armor has its APV increased by X.
+    * Hardened Armor (3) - target item of armor or natural armor has its APV increased by X for X rounds.
-    * Absorb Damage (3) - target gains X physical damage reduction plus one for every two additional successes spent.
+    * Absorb Damage (3) - target gains X physical damage reduction plus one for every two additional successes spent for one round.
 * Arcane Surgery - touch, health, all mages
-    * Repair (3+) - gain X bonus dice to your next medical skill check to perform some form of surgery and do so without having to open your target.
+    * Repair (3+) - gain X bonus dice to your next medical skill check, within 10 minutes, to perform some form of surgery and do so without having to open your target.
 This power requires the character to know what’s going on at the location of their procedure through some effect such as sense health.
 This power requires one additional success for each material that would normally be needed to perform the surgery (needle, thread, heat, etc.) and must be either combined with some form of duration or recast every X minutes until the procedure is complete.
     * Harm (3+) - inflict up to X penetrating damage to the target plus one per additional success spent, ignoring any armor.
 * Area of Effect - spell/effect, space, all mages
     * Burst (1+) - the spell or effect affects an area centered on it’s target, this area has a diameter equal to X+1 meters.
 This diameter can be increased by one for each additional success spent to do so.
 When the effect has a range of self the caster may increase the diameter by one while having it ignore the hex they are standing on.